Australian Institute of Sport

 The Australian Institute of Sport (AIS) is a high performance sports training institution in Australia.
-The Institute's 66 ha headquarters were opened in 1981 and are situated in the northern suburb of Bruce, Canberra.
-The AIS is a division of the Australian Sports Commission (ASC), part of the Australian Government under the Department of Health and Aged Care.
+The institute's 66 ha headquarters were opened in 1981 and are situated in the northern suburb of Bruce, Canberra.
+The AIS is a division of the Australian Sports Commission (ASC).

 History

 Two reports were the basis for developing the AIS: The Role, Scope and Development of Recreation in Australia (1973) by John Bloomfield and Report of the Australian Sports Institute Study Group (1975) (group chaired by Allan Coles).
 The need for the AIS was compounded in 1976 when the Australian Olympic team failed to win a gold medal at the Montreal Olympics, which was regarded as a national embarrassment for Australia.
 The institute's well-funded programs (and more generally the generous funding for elite sporting programs by Australian and State Governments) have been regarded as a major reason for Australia's recent success in international sporting competitions.

 In 2011, Minister for Sport Mark Arbib announced the AIS would take responsibility for the strategic direction of high performance sport in Australia.
 In November 2012, the ASC released "Australia's Winning Edge 2012–2022", a high performance sport plan, which highlighted a new role for the AIS particularly in terms of developing coaches and talent identification but not directly managing national sports organisations elite athlete programs as it had done since 1981.